Code of Conduct

 If someone experiences a medical emergency, stop the class and call 911.
 Stay on the line to report your location and to describe the situation as calmly and accurately as possible to first responders.
 Do not hang up until told to do so.

-If there are staff or other personnel available to help (e.g. Osher staff at the DOC or staffers at the Black Center), send a participant to summon them.
+If there are staff or other personnel available to help (e.g. Osher staff at One Court Street or staffers at the Black Center), send a participant to summon them.

 Send a participant outside to meet first responders and guide them to your location.